cleave3/event_app/README.md

 ```

-- cd into the working diractory
+- cd into the working directory
 - Run the command below on your terminal to start the server

 ```sh